sodadata/docs/soda/new-documentation.md

 <br />

+#### December 14, 2021

+* Added documentation to accompany the new [Soda Cloud Incidents]({% link soda-cloud/incidents.md %}) feature.
+Collaborate with your team in Soda Cloud and in Slack to investigate and resolve data quality issues.

 #### December 13, 2021

 * Added instructions for how to [integrate Soda with Metaphor]({% link soda/integrate-metaphor.md %}).
 Review data quality information from within the Metaphor UI.

 #### December 6, 2021